 Sexual assaults are one of the most under-reported crimes on college campuses, which is also very troubling.
-Only about 1-percent of sexual assaults are actually reported to law enforcement — making it nearly impossible to prosecute perpetrators, and get them off the street so they can’t re-offend.
+Only about 1 percent of sexual assaults are actually reported to law enforcement — making it nearly impossible to prosecute perpetrators and get them off the street so they can’t re-offend.

 Have you been the victim of a sexual assault, or know someone who has?
 YOU CAN TELL US.
-The UW-Madison Police Department have many great resources to help you through this difficult time.
+The UW–Madison Police Department has many great resources to help you through this difficult time.
 To report a sexual assault, call (608) 264-COPS and ask to speak to an officer.

 Information and resources below borrowed from UW–Madison University Health Services.